gvwilson/sensibleadventures/nardica/nardica.md

 and when she wasn't doing chores she had school and sims and her tinkering to keep her busy.
 Being confined in harbor felt different.
-Knowing that Halley's streets and markets were *right there* was like an itch in her head that she couldn't scratch.
+Knowing that Rothera's streets and markets were *right there* was like an itch in her head that she couldn't scratch.
 Worrying about Honesty just made it worse, and knowing that Wales would let her use his gear felt like just another weight